 The Deputy Title IX Coordinator for Response serves as the primary point of contact for intake meetings involving students.
-The Deputy Title IX Coordinator for Response responds to disclosures of sexual misconduct, informs parties of all rights and resources, implements appropriate interim measures, and works with the WISE Campus Advocate.
+The Deputy Title IX Coordinator for Response responds to disclosures of prohibited conduct, informs parties of all rights and resources, implements appropriate supportive measures, and works with the WISE Campus Advocate.
 In recognizing that sharing details of an incident may be challenging, the Deputy Title IX Coordinator for Response defers to the party's comfort in deciding what information they share, plans for multiple meetings according to the party's needs, offers a comprehensive explanation of Title IX and the process for dealing with complaints so the parties know how things will move forward, and reaffirms with the parties that our office is always here should they need support or assistance moving forward.
-In discussing the various support options that are available to each party, the Deputy Title IX Coordinator ensures that a range of areas are covered, including ascertaining what the party needs from our office, what they need to feel safe, and how our office can best be of assistance.
-Implementing a trauma-informed approach ensures that the parties understand that our office is here for them as they need us, regardless of when related issues or matters may arise.
-In performing through the lens of cultural competence, the Deputy Title IX Coordinator for Response recognizes that the role entails offering supports to all involved parties in a fair and balanced way.
-By allowing the parties to own their respective experiences and appreciating that parties differ in how they process trauma or stress, the Deputy Title IX Coordinator for Response operates without bias and assists the parties based on their individual needs.
+In discussing the various support options that are available to each party, the Deputy Title IX Coordinator ensures that a range of areas are covered, including what they may need to ensure continued engagement in their education program or activity, and their options for resolution.
+By allowing the parties to own their respective experiences and appreciating that parties differ in how they process the incident, the Deputy Title IX Coordinator for Response operates without bias and assists the parties based on their individual needs.

-Additionally, the Title IX Office empowers the Deputy Title IX Coordinators across campus to serve as Title IX resources in their designated area-Athletics, Guarini Institute, Guarini School for Graduate and Advanced Studies, Geisel School of Medicine, Thayer School of Engineering, Tuck School of Business, and Human Resources.
-While the Deputy Title IX Coordinators hold other primary job titles, the Title IX Office equips the group to serve as an initial point of contact and to facilitate trainings as needed.
+Additionally, the Title IX Coordinator empowers the Deputy Title IX Coordinators across campus to serve as Title IX resources in their designated area-Athletics, Guarini Institute, Guarini School for Graduate and Advanced Studies, Geisel School of Medicine, Thayer School of Engineering, Tuck School of Business, and Human Resources.
+While the Deputy Title IX Coordinators hold other primary job titles, the Title IX Coordinator equips the group to serve as an initial point of contact and to facilitate trainings as needed.

-III.
+II.
 Services Provided to Parties

-The Title IX Office provides a range of services for those affected by sexual and gender-based misconduct:
+The Title IX Coordinators provide a range of services for those affected by sexual and genderbased misconduct:

-- A. Explains rights and resources - B. Makes referrals to the Dartmouth Counseling Center, The Faculty/Staff Assistance Program (FEAP), the Tucker Center for Spiritual and Ethical Life, the WISE Campus Advocate, the Undergraduate Deans Office, the Hanover Police Department, Dartmouth Hitchcock Medical Center, etc. - C. Assists in obtaining interim measures, which may be academic, personal, or workplace related - D. For undergraduates, works with the Housing Office to facilitate housing adjustments - E. Issues No Contact Orders between individuals - F. Oversees formal resolution process
+- A. Explains rights and resources - B. Makes referrals to the Dartmouth Counseling Center, The Faculty/Staff Assistance Program (FEAP), the Tucker Center for Spiritual and Ethical Life, the WISE Campus Advocate, the Undergraduate Deans Office, the Hanover Police Department, Dartmouth Hitchcock Medical Center, etc. - C. Assists in obtaining supportive measures, which may be academic, personal, or workplace related - D. For undergraduates, works with the Housing Office to facilitate housing adjustments - E. Issues No Contact Orders between individuals - F. Oversees resolution processes therapy may receive a referral from the Counseling Center to a community mental health provider.
+Our office works closely with the Counseling Center to schedule intake appointments with providers specifically equipped to work with those who have experienced gender-based violence.

 Additionally, Dartmouth Counseling Center services are available at no charge on a short-term basis for all full-time, enrolled undergraduate and graduate students.
-Students seeking long-term therapy may receive a referral from the Counseling Center to a community mental health provider.
-Dartmouth is committed to strengthening the campus mental health services as part of the College's Campus Climate and Culture Initiative.
-"Increasing Mental Health Resources: We will invest in enhanced mental health services, including the addition of five counselors by 2022."
-(C3I)
+Students seeking long-term

 Moreover, members of the Dartmouth community are also advised of the option to engage with WISE.
-As stated in their Mission, WISE is an independent organization that "leads the Upper Valley to end gender-based violence through survivor-centered advocacy, prevention, education and mobilization for social change."
-WISE provides advocacy and crisis services to those affected by gender-based violence; all WISE services are free and confidential.
+As stated in their Mission, WISE is an independent organization that "leads the Upper Valley to end gender-based violence through survivor-centered advocacy, prevention, education and mobilization for social change."2 WISE provides advocacy and crisis services to those affected by gender-based violence; all WISE services are free and confidential.
 WISE Campus Advocacy is available 24/7 through the WISE Crisis Line.
 An advocate is on campus one day every week and is also accessible to the Dartmouth community by appointment.